Yachting.fr remains open during the May long weekends!

 How to choose the pulley(s)?

-Whether you're an occasional boater, a regular sailor, or a serious racer, choosing the right pulleys is essential to optimizing the performance and longevity of your running rigging.
-First, between the number of manufacturers, their multiple ranges, and all the models on the market, there are almost an infinite number of pulleys!
+Whether you are an occasional boater, a regular sailor, or a full-time racer, choosing the right blocks is essential to optimize the performance and longevity of your running rigging.
+Firstly, between the number of manufacturers, then their multiple ranges, and all the models on the market, there is an almost infinite number of blocks!

-To help you find your way around, we have decided to classify our pulleys not according to the manufacturer but according to our own criteria.
-Here are the explanations for making your choice from the Micro, Inox, Classic, Classic ball bearing, Composit and Composit ball bearing ranges.
+To help you navigate this, we have decided to classify our blocks not by manufacturer, but according to our own criteria.
+Here are the explanations to help you choose from the Micro, Stainless Steel, Classic, Classic Ball Bearing, Composite, and Composite Ball Bearing ranges.

-Micro pulleys are ideal for applications requiring low loads and reduced weight.
-They are often used on sailboats under 6m, dinghies, or other boats for tension-free adjustments.
+Micro blocks are perfect for applications requiring low load and reduced weight.
+They are often used for sailboats under 6m, dinghies, or on other boats for low-tension adjustments.
 Their compact size makes them ideal for maneuvers requiring little friction.

-Harken: Air, Holt: Mininox, RWO and Viadana: Micro Inox
+Harken: Air, Holt: Mininox, RWO and Viadana: Micro Stainless Steel

 Ideal for: